 In the morning you drive back to Arusha.
 From Ngorongoro, right?

-Upon arrival on the tropical island, I recommend you stay to the historical Zanzibar Coffee house at Stone town for dinner and overnight.
-Read more about Zanzibar.
+Upon arrival on the tropical island, I recommend you stay at the historical Zanzibar Coffee house at Stone town for dinner and overnight.

 Day 9: Zanzibar Stone town